AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/Consolidation/req.rst

-When the coverage achieved by multiple execution traces is evaluated, a statement coverage violation shall only be reported when it would have been for all the traces individually.
+When the coverage achieved by multiple execution traces is evaluated, a statement coverage violation shall only be reported when it would have been reported for all the traces individually.

 Testing Strategy